Shoplifting Cases Are Serious. Call the Shah Law Firm at 602-560-7408

 If you think shoplifting is a minor criminal charge, think again.
-Even a misdemeanor conviction could lead to jail time, probation, fines and may end up on your criminal record.
+Even a misdemeanor conviction could lead to jail time, probation, and fines and may end up on your criminal record.
 Don’t let a shoplifting conviction strip you of your freedom.
-Call the Shah Law Firm.
+Click to Call Now.

 Arja Shah is dedicated to protecting the rights of those charged with a crime in Phoenix and the surrounding area.
 She focuses exclusively on criminal defense and has earned a great reputation for helping her clients achieve successful outcomes.